 - 2 cinnamon sticks

-Place all ingredients in the Instant Pot.
-Stir to combine.
+- Add the water or non-dairy milk to your Instant Pot.
+Next sprinkle in the steel cut oats, apples, brown sugar, cinnamon, nutmeg and cinnamon sticks.
+Don't stir together.
 Place the lid on the Instant Pot and lock into place.
 Set the steam release valve to "sealing".

 - Press the manual button and set to high pressure for 4 minutes.
 It will take about 10 minutes for the Instant Pot to reach pressure.

 - Once the 4 minutes are up, allow the Instant Pot to release pressure naturally.
 This will take another 10-12 minutes.
 The oats are ready when the float valve drops down.
 Carefully remove the lid and stir the oatmeal.

 - Remove the cinnamon sticks before serving.
 Top with additional cinnamon and diced apple.
 Add a splash of milk if you like a looser oatmeal.